oysteinje/devdrop/README.md

 ## What it solves

 Setting up dev environments is tedious.
 DevDrop packages your tools, configs, and shell setup into a Docker image you can use on any machine.
+Install tools and dependencies in your environment without affecting your host system.

 ## Who it's for

 - Developers working across multiple machines
-- Teams wanting consistent environments
 - Anyone tired of environment setup

 ## How it works